2017 Special Education Teacher Preparation Policy

 Secondary special education teachers are frequently generalists who teach many core subject areas.
 Delaware's current policy of requiring no subject-matter testing is problematic because it fails to ensure that all secondary special education teachers are adequately prepared to help their students meet rigorous learning standards.
 Delaware should consider a distinct route for secondary special education teacher certification that allows candidates to demonstrate requisite content knowledge in the classroom through a combination of testing and coursework.

-Delaware recognized the factual accuracy of this analysis.
+Delaware recognized the factual accuracy of this analysis, however, this analysis was updated subsequent to the state's review.

 4A: Special Education Content Knowledge